Sitetheory/Sitetheory-Docs/Tutorials/How-To-Make-An-Entity-Versionable.rst

 Find the Entity Version
 =======================

-The VersionParentTrait provides methods for interacting with the version, by specifying the dynamic entity name, e.g. ``$view->getVersion(‘viewVersion')``.
+The VersionParentTrait provides methods for interacting with the version, by specifying the dynamic entity name, e.g. ``$content->getVersion(‘contentVersion')``.
 However, the parent entity MUST define the getters and setters for the associated versionable entity anyway, in order for symfony to function properly.
 So this dynamic method should NOT be used (it's slower).
 It's ONLY needed for some dynamic internal reasons.
-You should always use the custom defined getter/setter, e.g. ``$view->getViewVersion()``, ``$site->getDesign()``, etc.
+You should always use the custom defined getter/setter, e.g. ``$content->getContentVersion()``, ``$site->getDesign()``, etc.

 Associate the Correct Entity Version
 ====================================